Renal Artery Stenosis and Occlusion

 Table

-When a thromboembolic disorder is suspected, electrocardiography (to detect atrial fibrillation) and hypercoagulability studies may be needed to identify treatable embolic sources.
-Transesophageal echocardiography is done to detect atheromatous lesions in the ascending and thoracic aorta and cardiac sources of thrombi or valvular vegetations.
+When a thromboembolic disorder is suspected, electrocardiography or rhythm monitoring (to detect atrial fibrillation) and hypercoagulability studies may be needed to identify treatable embolic sources.
+Transesophageal echocardiography is performed to detect atheromatous lesions in the ascending and thoracic aorta and cardiac sources of thrombi or valvular vegetations.

 Treatment of Renal Artery Stenosis and Occlusion

-• Restoration of vascular patency in acute occlusions and, if patients have refractory hypertension or potential for renal failure, in chronic stenosis
+• Restoration of vascular patency in acute occlusions and, if patients have refractory hypertension or potential for kidney failure, in chronic stenosis

 Treatment depends on the cause.